 Unique Considerations

-- Type of Hazardous Material: Different hazardous materials (e.g., chemicals, batteries, medical waste) require specific disposal methods.
+- Material Type: Different hazardous materials (e.g., chemicals, electronics, biological waste) may have specific disposal requirements.

 Special Equipment

-- Personal Protective Equipment (PPE): Essential for protecting workers from exposure to hazardous substances.
-Includes gloves, goggles, masks, and protective suits.
+- Personal Protective Equipment (PPE): Essential for protecting individuals handling hazardous materials.
+Includes gloves, goggles, and respirators.

 Expert Tips

-- Label Everything: Clearly label all hazardous materials with their contents and potential hazards to avoid mishandling.
+- Labeling: Clearly label all hazardous materials with their content and disposal instructions to avoid confusion and ensure safety.

 Local Regulations